m4dh4t/DiscordBot/README.md

 ## Build

-How to use the bot locally
+How to build the bot locally for development from the git repository

+ 1. List item

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0MTMxMjE2Ml19
+eyJoaXN0b3J5IjpbMTkxNzE5NzQxNCwtOTQxMzEyMTYyXX0=
 -->